potterLim/programming-studio/README.md

 ```

 1. **Assignment/**
-    - Official course assignments strictly following provided specifications and skeleton code.
+   - Official course assignments that follow specific guidelines and provided skeleton code.
-    - Implementations align exactly with task guidelines.
+   - Solutions closely adhere to the assignment requirements.

 2. **Lab/**
-    - Practice-oriented exercises using a personal coding style.
+   - Written according to my personal coding style rather than strict assignment guidelines.
-    - May differ stylistically from the structured approach in `Assignment`, even if the core logic overlaps.
+   - Although some features or logic may overlap with assignment content, the implementations here reflect my own design choices and coding practices.

 3. **.gitignore**
-    - Lists files and directories excluded from version control.
+   - Specifies files and directories excluded from version control.

 4. **README.md**
-    - Summarizes the repository’s purpose, structure, and main topics for the course.
+   - Describes the repository’s purpose, structure, and main areas of study.